Want to lose weight or get fit in 2020? Millions of people will have that as their main New Year’s Resolution.

 Options at home that don’t need special equipment

-Youtube to lose weight and get fitter in private
+Youtube to lose weight, get fitter and stretch in private

 Turn to Youtube and DVDs for a large range of ways to get fit:

-- if you are feeling ambitious, get Jillian Michael’s 30 Day Shred.
-At £5.95 for the DVD if it turns out to be a mistake, at least it’s a pretty cheap one; or
+- if you are feeling ambitious, get Jillian Michael’s 30 Day Shred DVD.
+At £4.99 if it turns out to be a mistake, at least it’s a pretty cheap one;

 Doing these at home means no-one is watching you – perfect for when you lack confidence and are starting out.